 I understand how important it is that you find a counsellor you feel comfortable with and who suits your needs.
 Therefore in our introductory session we would explore how we might work together.
 This gives you the opportunity to decide, without any obligation, whether or not I might be the right counsellor for you.

 Becoming a Counsellor

 My pathway to counselling started in the nineties when I attended a ‘Foundation Year in Counselling’ course at evening class.
 As a result of the personal growth that I experienced and my affinity for the process I wanted to take the study further, but it was not until many years later that I was free to continue.

 My wide range of life experiences, both personal and in the workplace, has given me depth and breadth of understanding that enhances my ability to empathise at a deep level.
 Also my personal therapy, undertaken both at critical times in my life and as a weekly requirement when I was training, helps me to understand counselling from the client viewpoint.
 I know just how hard working through issues that come up in counselling can be, not only difficult but sometimes painful.
 I will support you through this.

 I am based in Rushden, a quiet little village in the countryside between Baldock and Buntingford.
 Public transport is limited so you would need to come by car but there is plenty of room to park in the drive.
-There is no wheelchair access - there are three shallow steps up to the door.
+Unfortunately there is no wheelchair access as there are three shallow steps up to the door.

 Training, qualifications & experience

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics.
 I carry full public liability insurance.

 1995 – 2008 Guideposts Trust Friendship Scheme – volunteer befriender for adults with learning difficulties.

 2014 – Sept.
 2017 – CGL Spectrum drug and alcohol recovery agency – volunteer counsellor

 2015 – Sept.
 2018 – Women’s Resource Centre, Stevenage – volunteer counsellor